 The index maintenance process also involves tracking the changes in the number of shares included for each of the index companies.
 The timing of adjustments to the number of shares depends on the type of event causing the change, and whether the change represents 5% or more of the total share count (for companies with multiple share class lines, the 5% threshold is based on each individual share class line rather than total company shares).
-Changes as a result of mergers of acquisitions are implemented when the transaction occurs.
-At S&P's discretion, however, de minimis merger and acquisition changes may be accumulated and implemented with the updates made at the quarterly share updates as described below.
-Changes in a constituent's total shares of 5% or more due to public offerings (which must be underwritten, have a publicly available prospectus or prospectus summary filed with the Securities and Exchange Commission and include a public confirmation that the offering has been completed), are implemented as soon as reasonably possible.
-Other changes of 5% or more are made weekly and are announced on Fridays for implementation after the close of trading on the following Friday.
+Changes as a result of mandatory events, such as mergers or acquisition driven share/IWF changes, stock splits and mandatory distributions are not subject to a minimum threshold for implementation and are implemented when the transaction occurs.
+At S&P's discretion, however, de minimis merger and acquisition changes may be accumulated and implemented with the updates made with the quarterly share updates as described below.
+Changes in a constituent's total shares of at least 5% due to public offerings (which must be underwritten, have a publicly available prospectus or prospectus summary filed with the Securities and Exchange Commission and include a public confirmation that the offering has beer completed) are eligible for next day implementation.
+Next day implementation will include a review of the company's IWF using the latest publicly available ownership data.
+Any change in the IWF of at least five percentage points resulting from the review is implemented with the share update.
+Shares sold as part of a forward sale agreement are not eligible for next day implementation as these shares are not included in the company's share count until full settlement of the agreement.
+Share updates resulting from the settlement of forward sale agreements are updated in a future weekly or quarterly rebalancing.

+Share changes of 5% or greater resulting from aggregated smaller share change events are implemented when S&P is able to validate the cumulative change.
+Share changes are applied weekly and are announced on Fridays for implementation after the close of trading on the following Friday.
 For changes of less than 5%, on the third Friday of the last month in each calendar quarter, S&P updates the share totals of companies in the S&P 500® Index as required by any changes in the number of shares outstanding.
-S&P implements a share/IWF freeze beginning after the market close on the Tuesday preceding the second Friday of each quarterly rebalancing month and ending after the market close on the third Friday of the quarterly share count updates.
-During this frozen period, shares and IWFs are not changed except for certain corporate action events (merger activity, stock splits and rights offerings.
+S&P implements a share / IWF freeze beginning after the market close on the Tuesday preceding the second Friday of each quarterly rebalancing month and ending after the market close on the third Friday of the quarterly rebalancing month.
+During this frozen period, shares and IWFs are not changed except for mandatory corporate action events (such as merger activity, stock splits and rights offerings).